Lipo = fat

 Preparing for Your Appointment

 Drs.
 Richard C.E.
-Anderson and Neil A. Feldstein is an expert in treating lipomyelomeningocele.
-With compassion and expertise, he evaluates each case individually and helps families arrive at a treatment plan.
-He can also offer you a second opinion.
+Anderson, Neil A. Feldstein and Patrick C. Reid are experts in treating lipomyelomeningocele.
+With compassion and expertise, they evaluate each case individually and help families arrive at a treatment plan.
+They can also offer you a second opinion.